Chart Color Schemes

 Population

-Population growth drivers in Sydney are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Sydney are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Sydney's population is estimated at around 19,049 as of Nov 2025.
-This reflects an increase of 2,382 people (14.3%) since the 2021 Census, which reported a population of 16,667 people.
-The change is inferred from the resident population of 18,548, estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 602 validated new addresses since the Census date.
-This level of population equates to a density ratio of 6,479 persons per square kilometer, which lies in the top 10% of national locations assessed by AreaSearch.
-Sydney's 14.3% growth since the 2021 census exceeded the state (6.7%), along with the metropolitan area, marking it as a growth leader in the region.
-Population growth for the suburb was primarily driven by overseas migration that contributed approximately 94.0% of overall population gains during recent periods.
+The Sydney statistical area's population is estimated at around 20,408 as of Nov 2025.
+This reflects an increase of 3,741 people since the 2021 Census, which reported a population of 16,667 people.
+The change is inferred from the resident population of 19,550 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 602 validated new addresses since the Census date.
+This level of population equates to a density ratio of 6,941 persons per square kilometer, placing it in the top 10% of national locations assessed by AreaSearch.
+Sydney's growth of 22.4% since the 2021 census exceeded the state (7.6%) and metropolitan area, marking it as a growth leader in the region.
+Population growth was primarily driven by overseas migration contributing approximately 94.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Moving forward with demographic trends, exceptional growth is predicted over the period with the suburb expected to increase by 12,020 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 65.2% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Demographic trends predict exceptional growth over this period, with the area expected to increase by 12,173 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 54.9% in total over the 17 years.

 Frequently Asked Questions - Population